rancher/rancher.github.io/rancher/v1.4/en/cattle/adding-load-balancers/index.md

 Rancher provides the ability to use different load balancer drivers within Rancher.
 A load balancer can be used to distribute network and application traffic to individual containers by adding rules to target services.
 Any target service will have all its underlying containers automatically registered as load balancer targets by Rancher.
 With Rancher, it's easy to add a load balancer to your stack.

 By default, Rancher has provided a managed load balancer using HAProxy that can be manually scaled to multiple hosts.
 The rest of our examples in this document will cover the different options for load balancers, but specifically referencing our HAProxy load balancer service.
 We are planning to add in additional load balancer providers, and the options for all load balancers will be the same regardless of load balancer provider.

+We use a round robin algorithm to distribute traffic to the target services.
+The algorithm can be customized in the [custom HAProxy configuration](#custom-haproxy-configuration).
+Alternatively, you can configure the load balancer to route traffic to target containers that are on the same host as the load balancer container.
+By adding a [specific label]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/cattle/scheduling/#local-labels) to the load balancer, it will configure the load balancer to target either only the container on the same host as the load balancer (i.e. `io.rancher.lb_service.target=only-local`) or prioritize these containers over containers on a different host (i.e. `io.rancher.lb_service.target=prefer-local`).

 We'll review the options for our load balancer for the [UI](#load-balancer-options-in-the-UI) and [Rancher Compose](#load-balancer-options-in-rancher-compose) and show examples using the [UI]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/cattle/adding-load-balancers/#adding-a-load-balancer-in-the-ui) and [Rancher Compose]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/cattle/adding-load-balancers/#adding-a-load-balancer-with-rancher-compose).

 ### Adding a Load Balancer in the UI